Regulations, Policies, and Procedures for Blackbelt Exams

 - Copy of current AJJF registration card

-- Copy of CPR card.
-CPR requirement can be met only with hands-on training.
+- Copy of CPR and First Aid card/s.
+CPR Requirement can be met with training in person or online.

 - Application for Examination